AQUACY/AGHIMS/backend/DEPLOYMENT.md

 # Hospital Management System (HMS) - Production Deployment Guide

-This guide covers deploying the HMS backend to a production server with MySQL database.
+This guide covers deploying the HMS backend and frontend to a production server using Apache web server, with the backend accessible at `localhost/backend` and frontend at `localhost/frontend` (or `10.10.16.50/frontend` for network access).

 ## Table of Contents